CodingPassion-net/invalid/README.md

 ## Validators

 For every validator you can specify a translatable default message.
 But often you just need something customized.
 That's why there is the `buildErrorMessage` callback, where you can build your custom validation message.
-There you have access to the current validator, either a form or a field validator and their parameters.
+There you have access to the current validator, either a form or a field validator.

 You can reuse any validator by assigning it to a variable:
 ``` dart